syhpoon/xenvman/README.md

 A template must define an entry point function:

 `function execute(tpl, params) {}`

+This function is expected to provide necessary instructions in order to configure an environment.

 First parameter, `tpl`, is a [template instance](#Template-API), while `params` is an arbitrary key-value object which is used to